jp7677/nvidia-vulkan-beta-driver/README.md

 Obviously you would need to replace the version number with your prefered version.

+Note that this builds and installs only the driver, there is e.g. no control panel or or other extras.

+## Extras

 Optionally enable NVIDIA modeset by running as root:

 ```bash